Mama, take this badge off of me

 Maybe we are judged by the ghosts in our lives – not some bearded guy hanging out on a cloud.
 If so, I know that I am fucked.

-Not that I can blame them – at least not Rika and Vicky.
-It will be hard enough to face poor Rika, but to have to look into Vicky's big hazel eyes and see nothing but condemnation… The pain I am experiencing right now will be nothing in comparison.
-But I think it must be true – hell is of our own making and I have managed to create a monstrous one for myself.
+Not that I can blame them – at least not Vicky and Rika.
+It will be hard enough to face poor Rika, but to have to look into Vicky's beautiful hazel eyes and see nothing but condemnation… The pain I am experiencing right now will be nothing in comparison.
+I think it must be true – hell is of our own making and I have managed to create a monstrous one for myself.

 The pain in my body tells me that I must still be alive but it's like all my other senses have been wrapped in thick layers of cotton.
+I can no longer hear anything around me...
 I can't tell if I am still lying on the floor of the cargo hold anymore or if Roger is here.
 Maybe this is how you die – in little stages; one sense slowly failing after another.

 Still no harps…